Safe Sleep, Sweet Dreams

 Here’s the latest news on sleep safety for young children.

-It’s recommended that babies up to 6 months old sleep in the same room with their parents in a crib, bassinette, or co-sleeper—a three-sided crib that attaches to the parents’ bed—and always on a flat and firm surface.
-Experts say car seats and swings should not be used for regular sleep.
-It’s also not advisable to hold the baby while they sleep if there is any possibility you may fall asleep too.
+• Babies up to 6 months old should sleep in the same room with their parents in a crib, bassinet, or bedside sleepers—a three-sided crib that attaches to the parents’ bed—and always on a flat and firm surface.
+Experts say any type of infant seating—including car seats and swings–should not be used for sleep.
+The AAP also says it’s best not to hold your baby while they sleep if there is any possibility you may fall asleep too.

 • Babies should sleep alone in an empty crib.
 No blankets, stuffed animals or loveys, pillows, foam wedges or crib bumpers.
 In other words, the crib or bassinet should have only one thing inside—a sleeping baby!